stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/04-add-tekton-pipeline-to-demo-app/add-pipeline.md

 The above chart contains all necessary resources needed to build and run a Tekton pipeline.
 Some of the key things to note above are:

-* `eventlistener` -  listens to incoming events like a push to a branch.
-* `trigger` - the `eventlistener` specifies a trigger which in turn specifies:
-    * `interceptor` - it receives data from the event
-    * `triggerbinding` - extracts values from the event interceptor
-    * `triggertemplate` - defines `pipeline` run resource template in its definition which in turn references the pipeline

-  > **Note**: We do not need to define interceptor and trigger templates in every trigger while using stakater Tekton pipeline chart.

-* `pipeline` -  this is the pipeline definition, it wires together all the items above (workspaces, tasks & secrets etc.) into a useful & reusable set of activities.
-* `tasks` - these are the building blocks of Tekton.
-They are the custom resources that take parameters and run steps on the shell of a provided image.
-They can produce results and share workspaces with other tasks.

 ### SAAP pre-configured cluster tasks

 > SAAP is shipped with many ready-to-use Tekton cluster tasks.
 Let's take a look at some of the tasks that we will be using to construct a basic pipeline.